In your FTP or SFTP server, you might have many files that you need to import into Shopify.

 Quick summary on how to create a batch import from FTP/SFTP directory

-- Create a Batch job by pasting the link to “Upload from URL”.
+- Create a Batch job by importing from directory.

 - Inspect your import and adjust options if necessary.